Yaybahar: Notable uses

 In 2018 Max Richter composed music featuring the Yaybahar for the film Hostiles by Scott Cooper.

 The album "Thar Toinn/Seaborne" (2020) by Irish singer Muireann Nic Amhlaoibh features a Yaybahar played by her husband, musician Billy Mag Fhloinn, on its final track, "Port na bPucaí".
 Journal of Music described the sound of the Yaybahar in the song as "droning" and "swooping", comparing it to whale song.

 The composition "Into Darkness" by Ian Honeyman uses the sound of a Yaybahar.

 Gary Numan's 2021 album, Intruder, features contributions from Görkhem Sen playing the Yaybahar.

+The score for the 2022-23 palaeo documentary Prehistoric Planet, by the composers Hans Zimmer, Andrew James Christie, Anže Rozman and Kara Talve makes extensive use of the Yaybahar.